ThinkbotsAreFree/logo.eno/README.md

 weight: #kg 25
 ```

-they can be used to indicate how the value is meant to be manipulated. in the example above, `kg` indicates the unit of measure of the value `25`.
+they explicitly indicate how a value is meant to be manipulated. in the example above, `kg` indicates the unit of measure of the value `25`.

+typetags are optional.

 ### multiline assignment